mgharvey/reading_group/index.md

 A discussion group meeting Tuesday evenings at 8pm.
 See the [Google Group](https://groups.google.com/forum/#!forum/lsu-evol-discussion) for more info.

-This Week (25 November) - *Interspecific social dominance mimicry* (Glenn/Matt)
+This Week (2 December) - *Evolution of sweet taste perception in hummingbirds* (Zach)
 -------

-- Prum RO.
-2014.
-Interspecific social dominance mimicry in birds.
-Zool.
-J. Linn.
-Soc. [(pdf)](https://github.com/mgharvey/reading_group/blob/master/docs/Prum2014.pdf)
+- Baldwin MW et al. 2014.
+Evolution of sweet taste perception in hummingbirds by transformation of the ancestral umami receptor.
+Science. [(pdf)](https://github.com/mgharvey/reading_group/blob/master/docs/Baldwin2014.pdf)

 Future
 -------